Part 3 - Device Registration

 .

-We can now test this endpoint and see that it does successfully create a device and access key.
+We can now test this endpoint and see that it successfully creates a device and access key.

 curl -H "Content-Type: application/json" \